nickl-/epiphany-docs/arch-ref/Appendix-A_isa.md

 Appendix A: Instruction Set Architecture
 =================================================

-This appendix contains a table of all Epiphany ISA opcodes and descriptions of all instructions listed in alphabetical order.
+This appendix contains a table of the Epiphany instruction set architecture (ISA) opcodes and descriptions of all instructions listed in alphabetical order.

 Table: Opcodes